-There is one general truth that applies to automated production: The higher the level of automation in production, the more critical it is to correctly match all process-related elements.
+There is one general truth that applies to automated production – the higher the level of automation in production, the more critical it is to correctly match all process-related elements.
 Not only is this requirement of great significance when commissioning a system or plant but also during ongoing production.
-Constant optimization and fine-tuning of production processes will be required to be able to react to growing and changing demands for product variants, efficiency, and product quality.
+Version control for PLCs helps to manage the constant optimization and fine-tuning of production processes that are required to be able to react to growing and changing demands for product variants, efficiency, and product quality.

 Centralized Data Storage